crissxross/ng2stidialog-1/README.md

-## Stitched Up Prototype Dialogue Engine
+## Temp Stitched Up Prototype Dialogue Engine

-Work in progress...

-### Started from angular2-seed
+CEASED work in progress on this repo

-**robwormald/angular2-seed** - a simple starter project demonstrating the basic concepts of Angular2.
+Started from **robwormald/angular2-seed** - a simple starter project demonstrating the basic concepts of Angular2.
 Work in progress!
 Uses webpack.

 ### Usage
 - Clone or fork this repository